Which is Right for You? Bullet Proof vs Non-Bullet Proof Guard Booths

 The National Institute of Justice ascribes ballistic ratings to various weapons from small-caliber handguns to high-powered rifles.
 You can typically choose your level of bullet resistance using these ratings.
 For instance, there are different ratings for bullet proofing, from level 3 which can stop a .44 Magnum bullet to Level 4 which stops a .30-06 hunting rifle bullet.
 The higher Ballistic rated guard booths you need, the tougher it is to build and consequently the more expensive it will be.
 You’ll want to consider your options carefully before making the decision to invest.

 When you absolutely need high security guard booths that are capable of resisting bullets, so-called bullet proof guard shacks are the ultimate in safety for your guards.
-They are not, however, necessary in locations with little risk of gunfire exposure, and will typically cost you between $70,000-$100,00 more than a non-bullet proof guard shack of the same size.
+This bullet proof house is not, however, necessary in locations with little risk of gunfire exposure, and will typically cost you between $70,000-$100,00 more than a non-bullet proof guard shack of the same size.
 In many cases, that money could be invested more wisely to better safeguard your overall premises.

 PROS: Ballistic guard shacks (bullet resistant security booths) provide maximum protection and safety for guards